0xcuriousapple/LIFT-Scheduling/Q1-WriteUp.md

 # Improving elevator experience

 ## Abstract
-In the last few decades, There has been significant development in technologies like AI/ML, GPU, etc., but the same has not been reflected in Elevator/Lift Scheduling.
+In the last few decades, There has been significant development in technologies like AI/ML, GPU, etc., but the same has not been reflected in Elevator or Lift Scheduling.
 In this document, we will explore how we can improve the elevator experience.

 ## Parameters